The Gambling Harm Awareness Week Story

 Events and activities will take place around the country during this week, and the aim is to raise awareness in our communities about the harm from gambling, particularly pokie machines; the most harmful form of gambling.
 Although these events are fun, family events, they carry a serious message.

-Problem gambling impacts our Whanau and our communities.
+Harmful gambling impacts our whaanau and our communities.
 An estimated 54,000 people in New Zealand are problem or moderate risk gamblers.
 Every person with a gambling problem affects between five and ten other people.

 It is a significant social issue that can’t be ignored.